 I have studied cholesteric shells under both homeotropic and planar degenerate type weak anchoring schemes.
 I employed a finite element discretization of the cholesteric problem, using a gradient descent scheme with initial guess \(n=[\cos(\tau_0z),\sin(\tau_0z),0]^T\) for each \(\tau_0\).
 The results of simulating on a shell with an inner radius of 0.9 and outer radius of 1, are shown on the right.

-For more details, see my research statement, my recent preprint accepted for publication, or my PhD thesis in the links below.
+For more details, see my research statement, my recent publication, or my PhD thesis in the links below.